avandenbussche/tor-containernet/README.md

 ```

 This is only an issue for some architectures, such as `armv7-unknown-linux-gnueabihf` (contains optimizations for newer Raspberry Pis).
 While workarounds are possible, they result in tinkering with the `cross` build scripts and Dockerfiles, which is something beyond the scope of this project.
 For the time being, TorSH unfortunately will not be supported on architectures facing this issue.

+### Infinite UDP Redirect Loops in Containernet

+Because of the inability to differentiate between PREROUTING and OUTPUT packets in Containernet, sending UDP traffic over TCP in a local Containernet environment will result in UDP over TCP packets being indefinitely bounced around the swarm.
+This could probably be fixed by having the TorSH process owned by its own user, but this seemed at first glance to have stranger interactions with the `iptables` utility... fixing this is not a priority right now given the tight thesis deadlines!